-A. DEFINITION OF "OFFER TO THE PUBLIC"
+DEFINITION OF "OFFER TO THE PUBLIC" A.

-The definition in the Prospectus Directive of "offer of securities to the public" is i.
-Secondary-Market Trading

-"a communication to persons in any form and by any means, presenting sufficient information on the terms of the offer and the securities to be offered, so as to enable an investor to decide to purchase or subscribe to these securities" and goes on to state that "this definition shall also be applicable to the placing of securities through financial intermediaries" (Article 1(d)).
+The definition in the Prospectus Directive of "offer of securities to the public" is "a communication to persons in any form and by any means, presenting sufficient information on the terms of the offer and the securities to be offered, so as to enable an investor to decide to purchase or subscribe to these securities"; it goes on to state that "this definition shall also be applicable to the placing of securities through financial intermediaries" (Article 1(d)).